The Georgetown Chivalry Initiative

 Director and Advisors:

-Warren T. Reich, who is Distinguished Research Professor of Religion and Ethics and founding Director of the Project for the History of Care at Georgetown University, is Director of the Georgetown Chivalry Initiative.
-He is assisted by an Advisory Committee of professors at Georgetown University who represent the following disciplines: the history of the crusades; literary history; the history of medicine; the history of ethics; and the history and ethos of religious orders of knights.
+Warren T. Reich, who is a Distinguished Research Professor of Religion and Ethics and founding Director of the Project for the History of Care at Georgetown University, is the Director of the Georgetown Chivalry Initiative.
+He is assisted by an Advisory Committee of professors at Georgetown University who represent the following disciplines: the history of the Crusades; literary history; the history of medicine; the history of ethics; and the history and ethos of religious orders of knights.

 The Book on Chivalry and Care:

 The principal activity of the Georgetown Chivalry Initiative is preparation of a book titled Chivalry, Honor, and Care.
-Co-editors of the book are Warren Reich and Jonathan Riley-Smith, Dixie Professor of Ecclesiastical History at Emmanuel College, University of Cambridge, and one of the foremost historians of the crusades.
+Co-editors of the book are Warren Reich and Jonathan Riley-Smith, Dixie Professor of Ecclesiastical History at Emmanuel College, University of Cambridge, and one of the foremost historians of the Crusades.
 The purpose of this book is to discover, describe, and interpret the ideas, goals, motivations, ethos, ethics, and practices of chivalry understood as care.
-Following publication of the book described above, The Georgetown Chivalry Initiative will host an international conference on Chivalry, Honor, and Care.
+Following the publication of the book described above, The Georgetown Chivalry Initiative will host an international conference on Chivalry, Honor, and Care.